What the report must actually contain

 | 3 | Date of the thorough examination | The actual date of examination, not the date the report is written |

-| 4 | Description of the equipment | Type, make, model — enough to identify it unambiguously |
+| 4 | Description of the equipment | Type, make, model: enough to identify it unambiguously |

-| 5 | Location of the equipment | Where it was examined — relevant for fixed equipment and site-based assets |
+| 5 | Location of the equipment | Where it was examined, relevant for fixed equipment and site-based assets |

 | 6 | Condition of the equipment | Assessment of all safety-critical components examined |

-| 7 | Defects found and their significance | Category (immediate danger / timescale / observation) and required action |
+| 7 | Defects found and their significance | Category (immediate danger, timescale, or observation) and required action |

 | 8 | Repairs or alterations required | Where defects require attention, the action and timescale must be stated |